The Future of Finance and Trade in Africa 3.0

 The George Washington University is hosting a high-level conference during a time of rapid technological innovation and global uncertainty, bringing together Central Bank Governors, state governors, ministers, private sector CEOs, technology leaders, members of the African diaspora, and academics.
 Building on the success of events in 2024 and 2025, this third conference will examine critical challenges and opportunities facing Africa and its national and regional economies.

-Location: George Washington University, Foggy Bottom Campus, Washington, DC
+Location: George Washington University, 800 21st St NW, Washington, DC 20052

 Register to Attend: